nuxeo/doc.nuxeo.com-content/src/corg/developer-environment-setup/intellij-idea-setup.md

 ## Configure Nuxeo Code Style

 Download and install plugin [Eclipse Code Formatter](https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter).
-Then, you need to configure it using the [tools folder of the top-level repository][nuxeo-tools].
+Then, you need to configure it using the [tools folder of the top-level repository](https://github.com/nuxeo/nuxeo/tree/master/tools/).

 - Enable the plugin
 - Import Eclipse Java Formatter config file from the tools folder of Nuxeo source code